itewreed/secam-tbc-2-yuv/README.md

 The output should be a proper interlaced video, thus can be properly deinterlaced if needed.

 ## Merge color with dropout corrected MKV file
+### AviSynth way
+Use the AviSynth script.
+The additional module RawSourcePlus needs to be installed beforehand.
+Using AVSPmod a live preview is available.
+Put in the location of the videofiles, ld muxed MKV file into FFmpegSource2 and GNURadio created bin file into RawSourcePlus.
+The trimming needs to be commented in if startfield is 2, otherwise it needs to be commented out.
+Save and open the script in your desired video application that understands AviSynth scripts.

+### CLI Way
 1. Create the YUV file with the GNURadio graph
 2. Render this as MKV file as explained in this docu
 3. create the video file as usual with the gen_chroma_vid script from vhs / ld-decode project